Deaths down 1% as mileage continues to rebound in first half of 2022

 The National Safety Council (NSC) estimate of total motor-vehicle deaths for the first six months of 2022 is 21,340, down 1% from 21,530 in 2021 but up 15% from 18,533 in 2020.
 Mileage in the first six months of 2022 increased 2.8% from 2021 and was up 15.9% from 2020.
 The estimated mileage death rate in the first half of 2022 is 1.34 deaths per 100 million vehicle miles traveled, down 3.6% from 1.39 in 2021 and down 0.7% from 1.35 in 2020.
 However, the mileage death rate is still up 16.5% from pre-COVID normal in 2019 (1.15).

 The National Center for Health Statistics (NCHS) reports the official mortality estimates for the United States and is used as a comparison to judge the accuracy of NSC preliminary estimates.
 The publication of NCHS final mortality estimates generally lags about one year.
-All of NSC preliminary estimates are updated a few months following the end of each year.
-For this comparison, both NSC first and revised estimates are displayed in the chart.
-For example, the first estimate displayed on the chart for 2017 of 18,680 was revised on February 15, 2018 to 18,770.
+The most recent NCHS final estimate shows 18,533 deaths occurring in the first half of 2020.
+This compares to the NSC initial estimate of 18,300 with a difference of 233 deaths (1% difference).

 - Data Table